-5.1 The exhibit will be mounted as an entry of 16, 32, 48 or 64 sheets as four rows of four sheets per frame and must fit within the overall frame size of 1200mm high by 1020mm wide.
+5.1 The exhibit will be mounted as an entry of 16, 32, 48, 64 or 80 sheets as four rows of four sheets per frame (or equivalent) and must fit within the overall frame size of 1200mm high by 1020mm wide.
 The mounted exhibit must be capable of being glazed in the normal manner.

 5.2 The exhibit must be numbered consecutively on the back of the sheets.